seastan/lotr-lcg-set-generator/README.md

 6. Install the design tool and the custom plugin.
 Follow these steps:

   - Clone the plugin repo to a new local folder.
 Go to that folder.
-  - Download `Vafthrudnir` font from https://www.wfonts.com/font/vafthrudnir, extract the archive and put `VAFTHRUD.TTF` into `TheLordOfTheRingsLCG-B/resources/TheLordOfTheRingsLCG/font/` folder.
+  - Download `Vafthrudnir` font from https://www.wfonts.com/font/vafthrudnir, extract the archive, and put `VAFTHRUD.TTF` into `TheLordOfTheRingsLCG-B/resources/TheLordOfTheRingsLCG/font/` folder.
   - Run `setup.bat` (Windows) or `setup.sh` (Mac/Linux) to generate the `.seext` files.
   - Make sure that `Times New Roman` font is installed.
-If you have Mac or Linux, it may be not installed by default.
+If you have a Mac or Linux, it may be not installed by default.
   - Install the design tool, `Build 3970`.
 Please note that the latest version from the site may not work as expected.
 Use the following links:
     - Windows (64-bit): https://drive.google.com/file/d/19vuP5QFKrjuilJbuFh10NPIn6i_FZZI9/view?usp=sharing
     - Windows (32-bit): https://drive.google.com/file/d/1lZ6h7OQBvZdh2hOlAiZMYivzeooTqWhW/view?usp=sharing